IMPROVING YOUR

 long.

-The experiment failed; it had been left unobserved for too
+The experiment failed.
+It had been left

 long.